Contact our corporate or local offices directly.

 The options are applied to the current design via the ECO process, and behave as follows:

 The Library Update Settings dialog includes a list of all available parameters, for all components, in the current board project (right-click to access mass on/off functions).
-Those parameters checked in the list will be updated when a local component is replaced with/updated to a managed component - the behavior of that update is determined by the options outlined below.
+Those parameters checked in the list will be updated when a local component is replaced with/updated to a Workspace component – the behavior of that update is determined by the options outlined below.

 The parameter replacement (or addition) behavior is determined by the lower two options in the dialog: